 They invested everything in Obama.

-In list, out list, who's in, who's out, who's high, who's low, these fad things.
+You know, celebrity lists, they are strictly media lists, in-list, out-list, who's in, who's out, who's high, who's low, these fad things.

 I make both, so I'm never out of it.

-I'm always on the in-list or an out list somewhere.
+I'm always on the in-list or an out-list somewhere.

 And it's always been the case.

-But Obama is on the outsl.
+But Obama is on the outs.

-It's a fad been there done that with these college kids.
+Been there, done that with these college kids.

-I mean, an absolute effort, knocking on doors.
+I mean, an absolute effort knocking on doors.

-Hey, the president's coming Saturday, why don't you come?
+Hey, the president's coming Saturday.

-It's not gonna be political.
+It's not going to be political.

-It totally empty update.
+It totally empty up the duck.

 Anyway, Biden taught gay marriage.